oznogon/gattaibushido-public/rules/02_pilots.md

 **Advice:** TBD

-**Starting Mods:**
-* Pink (The Heart of the Team): +1 Harmony, +2 Fan Club
+**Starting Mods:** +1 Harmony, +2 Fan Club

-**Recurring Mods:**
-* Pink (The Heart of the Team): +1 Harmony
+**Recurring Mods:** +1 Harmony

 **Lesson Trigger:** Pink earns a Lesson when the rest of the Team lets her down.

 **Gambit Specialties:** Performance, communication, and diplomacy.

-##### Primary Tech

-**We Can Do This!** Pink is will do her best to keep the Team's spirits as high as she can, even if she has to hurt herself in the process.
+**Primary Tech: We Can Do This!** Pink is will do her best to keep the Team's spirits as high as she can, even if she has to hurt herself in the process.
 Pink has the ability to hold strong against low Harmony by taking on the burdens of the Team.
 If the Team's Harmony would drop equal to or below her rank in this Tech, she can choose to prevent any amount of it by triggering +Trauma:Self with damage equal to *twice* the amount of Harmony loss prevented.
 She can choose to spend her own Charges to soak this damage as if they were Buffers.

-##### Secondary Tech

-**Friendship is Power!:** Pink is always there to get your back, even when everyone else has reached their limit.
+**Secondary Tech: Friendship is Power!:** Pink is always there to get your back, even when everyone else has reached their limit.
 Pink can use more than one Assist action on the Pilots' turn of a Throwdown.
 Each turn, her Assist limit is equal to 1 plus her rank in this Tech.

 #### Purple: The Rebel (she'll prove you wrong, mark her words)

 (Flavor description pending final release)

+Purple is not bound by anyone's rules and expectations.
+She does what she wants, in glorious, dangerous, and surprising ways.

 **Advice:** TBD

-**Starting Mods:**
-* Purple (The Rebel): -1 Harmony, +3 Armory, +1 Pit Crew
+**Starting Mods:** -1 Harmony, +3 Armory, +1 Pit Crew

-**Recurring Mods:**
-* Purple (The Rebel): -1 Harmony, +1 Armory, +1 Pit Crew
+**Recurring Mods:** -1 Harmony, +1 Armory, +1 Pit Crew

 **Lesson Trigger:** Purple earns a Lesson when she does that thing that everyone told her not to do, and catastrophically fails at it.

 **Gambit Specialties:** The pursuit of any action that the rest of the Team truthfully does not want her to pursue.

-##### Primary Tech

-Purple is not bound by anyone's rules and expectations.
-She does what she wants, in glorious, dangerous, and surprising ways.
-She acquires a new special action:

-**Middle Finger Scream!** (Assist): This must be played immediately before you Counter in a Throwdown.
+**Primary Tech: Middle Finger Scream!** (Assist Action, Purple Pilot): This must be played immediately before you Counter in a Throwdown.
 Spend up to your Tech Rank in Charges, and decrease your Strike Range by twice that amount for your next Push.
 This can result in a negative Strike Range, which is exactly what you want.
 If using this power gives you negative Strike, you can Counter with a *lower* card than the top of the Pile, as long as the difference is within the new negative Strike.
 Your new, lower card is now on top.

 * At rank 2, when you counter within negative Strike, you can choose to trigger +Schism anyway.
 If you do so, increase the multiplier of your Secondary tech by +1.
 * At rank 3, when you use this power and strike "Negative Resonant," any excess Buffers and Charges generated by your Secondary Tech are distributed to your teammates as you see fit.

-##### Secondary Tech

-**You don't know me!
+**Secondary Tech: You don't know me!
 I do what I want!** Purple draws strength when she causes dissonance within the Team.
 Whenever Purple triggers +Schism, she restores a number of Buffers *and* Charges equal to her Rank in this Tech.
 If this occurs in the pursuit of a course of action that she was specifically ordered not to follow beforehand, the amount restored is doubled.

-##### Special Notes
+**Special Notes:** (tbd; purple is the rebel and you must be willing to both work toward the party goal and struggle with teamwork at the same time)

 #### Red: The Captain (the hero she deserves to be)